Germany's 10-year bond set for best day in two months as growth fears catch on | Business

 Germany's 10-year bond set for best day in two months as growth fears catch on

-Euro zone bond yields fell sharply on Thursday and were set for their best daily performance since early March after U.S. inflation data reinforced investors' concerns over the outlook for growth given the prospects for aggressive central bank rate hikes.
+Euro zone bonds were set for their best daily performance since early March on Thursday after U.S. inflation data reinforced investors' concerns over the outlook for growth, given the prospects for aggressive central bank rate hikes.

-Eurozone bond yields fell sharply on Thursday and were set for their best daily performance since early March after U.S. inflation data reinforced investors' concerns over the outlook for growth given the prospects for aggressive central bank rate hikes.
 The U.S. consumer price data, released on Wednesday, showed inflation slowed in April but was still higher than expected, while a narrower reading stripping out volatile food and energy prices rose sharply.

-Bond yields fell sharply led by the longer-end of the yield curve and Germany's 10-year yield, the benchmark for the bloc, was down over 13 bps by 1131 GMT, the lowest in two weeks and its biggest daily fall since March 1.
+Bond yields fell sharply, led by the longer-end of the yield curve and Germany's 10-year yield, the benchmark for the bloc, was down over 13 bps by 1131 GMT, the lowest in two weeks and its biggest daily fall since March 1.
 Bond yields move inversely with prices.
-"It feels like there is a lot of positioning getting flushed out around these (inflation) releases in the U.S. But more broadly we have an environment where growth concerns are accelerating...
-That comes at central banks are becoming more and more hawkish," said Antoine Bouvet, senior rates strategist at ING.
+"It feels like there is a lot of positioning getting flushed out around these (inflation) releases in the U.S. But more broadly we have an environment where growth concerns are accelerating," said Antoine Bouvet, senior rates strategist at ING.

-"In this environment, if central banks get inflation under control and growth is slowing down, then all of a sudden bands that didn't behave like safe havens over the past few months start behaving like safe havens."
-Market-based inflation gauges are also falling sharply, with the eurozone five-year five-year breakeven forward down to 2.20% on Thursday, having risen as high as 2.50% last week.
+"In this environment if central banks get inflation under control and growth is slowing down, then all of a sudden bonds that didn't really behave like safe havens over the past few months start behaving like safe havens."
+Market-based inflation gauges are also falling sharply, with the euro zone five-year five-year breakeven forward down to 2.20% on Thursday, having risen as high as 2.50% last week.

 Moves this week have marked a remarkable turnaround for bond markets, where yields recently rose above key levels as investors ramped up their bets on rate hikes from central banks to combat decades-high inflation.
 Germany's 10-year yield is down 28 bps this week, set for its biggest weekly fall since early March.

-That has been supportive of Italian debt, a key beneficiary of ECB stimulus, with the closely-watched risk premium over German bonds falling to 188 bps after rising over 200 bps recently, which was the highest since May 2020.
-Its 10-year yield is at 2.75%, down from over 3% last week, and was down 14 bps on Thursday.
+That has been supportive of Italian debt, a key beneficiary of ECB stimulus, with the closely-watched risk premium over German bonds falling to 188 bps after rising over 200 bps recently, the highest since May 2020.
+Its 10-year yield is at 2.72%, down from over 3% last week and was down 14 bps on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)